 The CFA2 semantics appears in Fig. 4.
-An abstract value is either an abstract user closure (member of the set \widehat{UClos}) or an abstract continuation closure (member of \widehat{CClos}).
+An abstract value is either an abstract user closure (member of the set UClos) or an abstract continuation closure (member of CClos).
 An abstract user closure is a set of user lambdas.
 An abstract continuation closure is either a continuation lambda or halt.
 A frame is a map from variables to abstract values, and a stack is a sequence of frames.
 All stack operations except push are defined for non-empty stacks only.
 A heap is a map from variables to abstract values.
 It contains only user bindings because in RCPS every continuation variable is a stack variable.

 On transition from a UEval state $\hat{\varsigma}$ to a UApply state $\hat{\varsigma}'$, we first evaluate f, e and q.
 We evaluate user terms using \mathcal{A}u and continuation terms using \mathcal{A}k .
 We non-deterministically choose one of the lambdas that flow to f as the operator in $\hat{\varsigma}'$.
 The change to the stack depends on q and f.
 If q is a variable, the call is a tail call so we pop the stack (case 1).
 If q is a lambda, it evaluates to a new continuation closure whose environment is the top frame, hence we do not pop the stack (cases 2, 3).
-Moreover, if f is a stack reference, we set f's value on the top frame to be $\{ulam\}$, possibly forgetting other lambdas that may flow to f.
+Moreover, if f is a lambda or a heap reference then we leave the stack unchanged.
+However, if f is a stack reference, we set f's value on the top frame to be $\{ulam\}$, possibly forgetting other lambdas that may flow to f.
 This "stack filtering" prevents fake rebinding (cf. section 3.2): when we return to \hat{c} , we may reach more stack references of f.
 These references and the current one are all bound at the same time.
 Since we are committing to ulam in this transition, these references must also be bound to ulam.

-In the \widehat{UApply} -to- \widehat{Eval} transition, we push a frame for the procedure's arguments.
+In the $\bar{U}App\bar{l}y$ -to- $\bar{E}val$ transition, we push a frame for the procedure's arguments.
 In addition, if u is a heap variable we must update its binding in the heap.
 The join operation \sqcup is defined in the usual way.